 Next, change the master:

 * xe pool-designate-new-master host-uuid = "UUID of the slave host"

-If the pool master is entirely down, you can execute the following in one of the slave node to convert it into master
+If the pool master is entirely down, you can execute the following command in one of the slave nodes to convert it into master.

 * xe pool-emergency-transition-to-

 Then, re-establish a connection to the slaves:

 * xe pool-recover-slaves

 The above fix was applied in one of our client environments where three Xenservers were running in a pooled environment with Xen version 5.6SP2 installed in it.
 We were not able to access the other two hosts using Xencenter, when the master node went unresponsive and hence by making a slave node as master.
 We gained access to the pool.

 If you need further assistance, please do not hesitate to contact us.

 actsupport is a hosting infrastructure management company which has 20+ years of extensive experience in hardware virtualization support and pool of experts for Citrix Xenserver support, hyper-v server support, VMWare support and many more…